mottJohn/scrapPath/README.md

 2. Run each .py files in anaconda prompt.

 # To-dos
+## Scap
+* Currently, the script use selenium to click the webpage.
+However, further investigation found that it is actually a form submits to a server.
+Building a html form as request will be more reliable than clicking webpage, and possibility faster too.

+## Heatmap
 * The current script runs very slow since it loops through all the grips 8 times for all the AQOs requirements.
 Need to think of some smarter way to do it.